-GlobCover is an ESA initiative which began in 2005 in partnership with JRC, EEA, FAO, UNEP, GOFC-GOLD and IGBP.
-The aim of the project was to develop a service capable of delivering global composites and land cover maps using as input observations from the 300m MERIS sensor on board the ENVISAT satellite mission.
+GlobCover is a European Space Agency initiative which began in 2005 in partnership with JRC, EEA, FAO, UNEP, GOFC-GOLD and IGBP.
+The aim of the project was to develop a service capable of delivering global composites and land cover maps using as input observations from the 300 m MERIS sensor on board the ENVISAT satellite mission.